mishasvintus/good_translator/README.md

 pip install pyinstaller

 # Build .app bundle
-pyinstaller --windowed --name GoodTranslator --icon=icon.icns ./src/main.py
+pyinstaller --windowed --name GoodTranslator --icon=./icons/icon.icns ./src/main.py

 # The executable will be in the `dist/` folder
 # If you want to make DMG-installer to install then full-fledged application: